-Trustees include Susan Ayres, Kris Berry, Keane Blazczynski, Dick Ellafrits, Doug Hinken, John Hoppough, Dr. Charles McNinch, John O’Donald DDS, Phil Tower and Cheryl Willard.
+Trustees include Susan Ayres, Kris Stevens-Berry, Keane Blazczynski, Dick Ellafrits, Doug Hinken, John Hoppough, Dr. Charles McNinch, John O’Donald DDS, MaryBeth Taylor, and Phil Tower.
 Six of the Trustees are appointed by area entities.
-They include: Doug Hinken and John Hoppough- appointed by the Mayor and City of Greenville, Amy Homich – appointed by Eureka Township, Dave Seppala- appointed by the Greenville Area Chamber of Commerce, Cheryl Willard representing arts in the community and Susan Ayres – appointed by Greenville Public Schools.
+They include: Doug Hinken and John Hoppough- appointed by the Mayor and City of Greenville, Amy Homich – appointed by Eureka Township, Dave Seppala- appointed by the Greenville Area Chamber of Commerce, Susan Ayres representing arts in the community, and MaryBeth Taylor– appointed by Greenville Public Schools.

 Sally Marshall joined the staff in 2002 and is the Director of Finance.
 Laura Montoye joined the staff in 2016 and is the Director of Community Investment.
 Kristen Kohn joined the staff in 2022 as the Director of Community Impact.
 Alison Barberi is the President and CEO and has been with the GACF since December of 1999.